 If, after an investigation, a student is found to be in violation of this policy, the student shall be disciplined by appropriate measures up to, and including, suspension and expulsion.
 If after an investigation a school employee is found to be in violation of this policy, the employee shall be disciplined by appropriate measures up to, and including, termination.
-If after an investigation a school volunteer is found to be in violation of this policy, the volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures up to, and including, exclusion from school grounds.
+If after an investigation a school volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures up to, and including, exclusion from school grounds.
 "Volunteer" means an individual who has regular, significant contact with students.

-The lowa Department of Education defines bullying and harassment as unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
+The Iowa Department of Education defines bullying and harassment as unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
 In order to be considered bullying, the behavior must be aggressive and include: